dwolter/BamBirds/README.md

 - Verify that Gradle picks the correct Java version by running `./gradlew --version`.
 - Verify that you have the correct [Chromium version](http://aibirds.org/basic-game-playing-software/offline-chrome.html)
 - Verify that you can execute swi-prolog from the command line: `swipl` (or the path you have set in `config.properties`)
+- (DEMO Mode on windows) Verify that you have both ImageMagick and GhostScript installed and available from the command line.
+Try `magick.exe situation1-1.pdf situation1-1.jpg`
 ### Debugging

 The Debugging can be done also via gradle with an external debugger like in eclipse, intellij or vscode (with the "Debugger for Java" extension)